 In 2020 Switch Datacenters started the development of a large new DC site in between Amsterdam South East and Science Park, referred to as Science Park South.
 It secured financing , permits and 10MVA connected on site.
 In 2021 Switch is going to market with a unique new AMS4 site in the heart of the Amsterdam Internet world.
-RFS phase 1 will be at the end of 2021.
+RFS phase 1 will be mid-2022.

 Entrepreneurs driven by curiosity and pragmatism.

 Amsterdam has been the home of global trade for many centuries.
 Canals were replaced by dense fiber networks, Warehouses were replaced by datacenters and market places were replaced by Internet Exchanges and cloud ramps.

 In the 16th century Amsterdam was the main storage and trading city for scarce goods from all over the world.
 The city canals functioned as the physical connectivity between the quays, marketplaces and storage facilities.
 Currently Amsterdam still holds the same function as a global trading hub.
 Click on the button below and find out more about why we choose Amsterdam!